Ensign Global College to host inaugural Human Trafficking Prevention and Liberation Conference | Ghana News Agency

 Speakers include Afasi Komla, Director of End Modern Slavery and Chief Coordinating Officer for the African Survivors Network at Engage Now Africa (ENA),

-Lynette Gay, Founder of ENA and Ensign Global College, Stephen Alder, President and Professor, Ensign Global College, Andrews Dodzi Adugu, Senior State Attorney, Dr James Kofi Annan, Founder, Challenging Heights, and Mike Arthur, Country Director, International Cocoa Initiative.
+Lynette Gay, Founder of ENA and Ensign Global College, Stephen Alder, President and Professor of Ensign Global College, Andrews Dodzi Adugu, Senior State Attorney, Dr James Kofi Annan, Founder of Challenging Heights, and Mike Arthur, Country Director of International Cocoa Initiative.

 Ensign Global College has a rich history in the public health sector, with its globally recognised and accredited Master of Public Health degree.